datagrok-ai/public/help/overview/navigation.md

 Now, let's proceed to the sidebar icons and explore the functionality they offer.

 ## Data

+This tab brings together the platform's main data-retrieving capabilities.
+There are multiple ways in which you can work with data in Datagrok: from a full in-browser experience to establishing data connections, deploying interactive applications, running data jobs, building pipelines.
+It all starts with a simple step of [importing data](../access/importing-data.md).

+### Local Files

+Take a local file to begin with.
+To open it on the platform, drag-and-drop it into the browser.
+Other options include file dialog interaction: double-click on the `Data` icon or press `Ctrl + O`, you can access this dialog from the toolbox as well (`Data | Open local file`).
+It is important to note that the data resides in the browser up until the moment you choose to upload it to the server.
+This is always done explicitly.
+See the list of [supported file formats](../access/importing-data.md#supported-file-types) and read more about [saving data to the server](../overview/project.md#uploading-a-project).

+### File Browser
+### Databases
+### Webservices
+### Queries
+### Projects
+### Text

 ## Functions
 ## Manage
 ## Tables